 1979: “Old Time Rock and Roll,” the final single from Bob Seger & the Silver Bullet Band’s tenth LP Stranger in Town, entered the Billboard Hot 100 on its way to peaking at #28.

-1979: The Doobie Brothers achieved their only #1 album when their eighth studio LP Minute by Minute topped the Billboard pop chart.
-The album contains the band’s biggest hit, “What a Fool Believes,” and received four Grammy Awards in 1980.
+1979: The Doobie Brothers achieved their only #1 album when their eighth studio album, Minute by Minute, topped the Billboard pop chart.
+It contains the band’s biggest hit, “What a Fool Believes,” and received four Grammy Awards in 1980.
 It was also the band’s last album to feature guitarist Jeff “Skunk” Baxter and drummer and co-founder John Hartman.

 1981: Already established as a star in the US, Bruce Springsteen and his E Street Band started their first tour outside North American at Congress Centre in Hamburg, Germany promoting their newest album, The River.

 1990: Elton John, Crosby, Stills & Nash, Don Henley, Neil Young, Kris Kristofferson, Willie Nelson, John Mellencamp, Bonnie Raitt, Arlo Guthrie, Bruce Hornsby, John Hiatt, Lou Reed, Taj Mahal, and Jackson Browne were among the artists who performed at the Farm Aid IV benefit concert at the Hoosier Dome in Indianapolis, Indiana.